zuixjs/zuix/CONTRIBUTING.md

     cd zuix-website

-So, every change made to the website must be pushed to the `gh-pages` branch:
+Any change made to the website must be pushed to the `gh-pages` branch:

     git push origin gh-pages

-For further development and usage instructions see [gh-pages repository](https://github.com/genielabs/zuix/tree/gh-pages).
+For complete instructions see [gh-pages repository](https://github.com/genielabs/zuix/tree/gh-pages).

 #### Join zUIx team!